Ezike/StarWarsSearch-MVI/README.md

 - Remote
 - Cache

-These modules/layers are Java/Kotlin modules except cache.
-The catch here is that we want independence from the Android framework.
+These modules/layers are Java/Kotlin modules except the cache module.
+The catch here is that these lower level layers need to be independent from the Android framework.
 One of the key points of clean architecture is that your low level layers should be platform agnostic.
 We can plug our Domain, data and presentation layers into a kotlin multiplatform project and it will run just fine because we don't depend on the android framework.
 The cache and remote layers are implementation details that can be provided in any form (Firebase, GraphQl server, REST, ROOM, SQLDelight, etc) as long as it conforms to the business rules / contracts defined in the data layer which in turn also conforms to contract defined in domain.
 The project also has one feature module `character_search` that holds the UI code and presents data to the users.
 The main app module does nothing more than just tying all the many layers of our app together.

+For dependency injection and asynchronous programming, the project uses Dagger Hilt and Coroutines with Flow.
+Dagger Hilt is a fine abstraction over vanilla dagger and it was very easy to setup.
+Coroutines and Flow brings kotlin's expressibility and conciseness to asynchronous programming.
+It also has a fine suite of operators which make it a robust solution.

 #### Presentation
 As stated earlier, the presentation layer is implemented with MVI architecture.
-There is a kotlin module called presentation which defines the contract of what our apps presentation should look like.
-The layer is also platform agnostic, allowing us to switch implementation details like whether to use ViewModel or not at will.
+There is a kotlin module called presentation which defines the contract that presenters should adhere to.
+The layer is also platform agnostic, making it easy to change implementation details (ViewModel, etc).

 <img src="https://res.cloudinary.com/diixxqjcx/image/upload/v1596780277/mvi_image.png" width="20%" vspace="8" hspace="8"><br>